Here’s How to Pay Off Your Car Loan Faster

 - Exterior and interior maintenance package

-If you decide to go this route, you’ll likely be refunded a prorated amount for any unused services.
-Instead of putting that money toward other expenses, consider using it to pay down your auto loan.
+If you see any of these on your loan documents, you can contact your dealer to cancel any services you don’t use or need.
+You’ll likely be refunded a prorated amount for any unused services.
+Consider using that refund to pay down your auto loan.

 Signs it makes sense to pay off your car loan early

-- You have extra cash: If you have some extra income on hand, paying off debt can be a great way to put that money to use.
-Just be sure to ensure your lender has the money applied to your principal balance, not your future interest charges.
+- You have extra cash: Paying off debt is a great way to put extra income to use.
+Just make sure that your lender applies the money to your principal balance, not your future interest charges.

-- You want to be debt-free: Becoming debt-free is a goal for many.
-Achieving this can help reduce stress and put more money in your pocket long term.
-Plus, it can help you get credit in the future by improving your credit utilization ratio, your debt-to-income ratio or other metrics.
+- You want to be debt-free: Becoming debt-free can help reduce stress and put more money in your pocket long term.
+Plus, it can help you get credit in the future by improving your credit utilization ratio and debt-to-income ratio.

 - Your interest rate is too high: Higher interest rates can make it a struggle to pay down your auto loan.
-As noted above, if your credit score has improved since you first took out your car loan, or if market rates have dropped, consider refinancing your loan.
-You can check your credit score for free with LendingTree Spring.
+As noted above, if your credit score has improved since you first took out your car loan or if market rates have dropped, consider refinancing your loan.

 Signs not to pay off your car loan early